shabbi268/posts-backend/README.md

+# Posts web app using REACT JS
-# This is the Backend part of the Posts App where users can CREATE/UPDATE/DELETE/VIEW the posts.
+## This is the Backend part of the Posts App where users can CREATE/UPDATE/DELETE/VIEW the posts.
 I used Express to create a server and developed CRUD routes to be consumed by Frontend.
 Created a MongoDB cluster on Mongo Atlas and created a database and made use of the cloud URL.
 # Please find the frontend part of the project [HERE](https://github.com/shabbi268/posts-frontend)